nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 3b.
 The given index refers to a Client associated with one or more Schedule.

     * 3b1.
-FitEgo shows an error message.
+FitEgo asks a confirmation from the User to delete all related information.
+    * 3b2.
+User confirms.

+      Steps 3b1 are repeated until User confirms.
-      Use case resumes at step 2.
+      Use case resumes from step 4.

+* 3c.
+User requests to force delete a specific Client in the list.

+    * 3c1.
+FitEgo force deletes the Client and its associated Schedules (if exists).

+      Use case ends.

 <br/>